 Sucheta contributes to AFAR, Travel+Leisure, TIME Magazine, Atlanta Magazine, AAA, Conde Nast Traveler, CNN, Southern Living, Fodor’s Travel, Marriott Bonvoy Traveler, HuffPost, Thrillist, Georgia Trend Magazine, Khabar, and others.
 Read her latest stories below…

-To work with Sucheta for editorial coverage and press trips, contact Sucheta.
-You can also download the media kit.
+To work with Sucheta for editorial coverage and press trips, contact Sucheta or download her media kit.

 Sucheta Rawal is a travel expert with a mission to raise awareness of the world through meaningful travel and cultural understanding.
 Drawing from her own experience of traveling to over 110 countries across 7 continents, Sucheta speaks on how to make travel diverse, sustainable, accessible, and profitable.